 The price of college education is increasing every year.
 The College Board says that students enrolled at a private college during the 2019-2020 school year will pay, on average, $36,880 in tuition and fees.
 Public, in-state students will pay $10,440.

 Did you know that there's a difference between the sticker price of a college education and the net price that most students actually pay?
 Students with financial challenges can often dramatically reduce the cost of a college education.

 Even those students who do not fit in the low- to moderate-income range can significantly reduce their college costs by making less expensive choices.

 When it comes to paying for college, net price is what matters.
-As the American Enterprise Institute says, net price is what students pay.
+Net price is what students pay.
 Sticker prices are the tuition and fees that colleges advertise publicly.